This chapter deals with all the most frequent issues customers run into while using Adspect, explaining possible causes and how to solve them.

 index.php of your Adspect stream.
 Make sure you redirect visitors to the correct page instead.

 Blank page usually comes up in two cases:

 - “No action” is set for page action, hence nothing is displayed.
 Set a meaningful action instead.

 - You are trying to display Adspect PHP file (

 filter.php, or the page the latter is injected into) with the local file action.
 Either set a meaningful file to display, or set the action to “no action” if using reverse PHP integration.

 Forbidden (Error 403)¶

 This error is caused by your hosting provider, one notable example being Namecheap shared hosting.
 It employs some sort of WAF (web application firewall, such as ModSecurity for Apache web server) which erroneously blocks POST requests used by Adspect to transmit JS fingerprints.

-- Contact technical support of your hosting to get WAF disabled.
+- Contact technical support of your hosting provider to get WAF disabled;

-- Recommended: switch your hosting provider to one that does not interfere with their customers’ web traffic without their knowledge or explicit warrant, e.g. OVHcloud, LeaseWeb, Linode, servers.com.
+- Recommended: switch to a better hosting provider that does not tamper with their customers’ web traffic.

 If you observe clicks stuck in “Acquiring JS fingerprint” status in reports, then there are three common reasons for that: